Spectral rigidity of two-dimensional Liouville tori: A microlocal trace formula and noncancellation: Proof of Theorem

-A Marvizi-Melrose type formula for the wave trace follows immediately from Theorem~\ref{parametrix}. \begin{theo} Let $I$ be a closed interval in the length spectrum which does not contain the length of any periodic orbit having a pair of conjugate points.
-Then, the wave trace of $(\T^2, g_\eps)$ has an oscillatory integral representation near $I$ of the form
+A Marvizi-Melrose type formula for the wave trace follows immediately from Theorem~\ref{parametrix}. \begin{theo} Let $I \subset \R$ be a compact interval which is disjoint from the oscillatory length spectrum (cf. Definition \ref{def:NCC}).
+Then, the wave trace of $(\T^2, g)$ has an oscillatory integral representation near $I$ of the form

-where $b_\gamma$ is an elliptic Kohn-Nirenberg symbol of order $1/2$ with positive principal part $b_{\gamma, 0} > 0$ and $\psi_\gamma(x)$ is the ``$\gamma$-loop function,'' which returns the length of the unique geodesic loop based at $x$ in the homology class $[\gamma]$.
-The index set $C(I)$ is the collection of all homology classes which have periodic orbits of length belonging to the interval $I$. \end{theo} A similar microlocal trace formula for isolated but potentially degenerate periodic orbits appears in \cite{PopovDegenerate}, where the integral over the base manifold $X = \T^2$ is replaced by one over a Poincar\'e section with a corresponding symplectic density.
-In that case, the generating function for the first return map may not coincide with the loop function -- which does not necessarily exist -- and may depend on additional fiber variables, precisely because of the possibility of conjugate points.
-In the absence of conjugate points, we found it easier to follow the standard WKB approach so that we could be precise about the nature of Morse indices arising in the trace formula.
+where $b_\gamma$ is an elliptic Kohn-Nirenberg symbol of order $\frac{d-1}{2}$ with positive principal part $b_{\gamma, 0} > 0$ and $\psi_\gamma(x)$ is the ``$\gamma$-loop function,'' which returns the length of the unique geodesic loop based at $x$ in the homology class $[\gamma]$.
+The index set $\Gamma_I$ is the collection of all homotopy classes which have periodic orbits of length belonging to the interval $I$. \end{theo} A similar microlocal trace formula for isolated but potentially degenerate periodic orbits appears in \cite{PopovDegenerate}, where the integral over the base manifold $X = \T^2$ is replaced by one over a Poincar\'e section with a corresponding symplectic density.
+In that case, the generating function for the first return map may not coincide with the loop function (which does not necessarily exist) and may depend on additional fiber variables, precisely because of the possibility of conjugate points.
+In the absence of conjugate points, we found it easier to follow the standard WKB approach so that we could be explicit about the contributions of Maslov indices to the trace formula.